-The embodiment of the power of Brahma, Vishnu and Shiva, she rides a bull and carries a trident and a lotus in her two hands.
-In previous birth, she was daughter of Daksha, Sati.
+The embodiment of the power of Brahma, Vishnu, and Shiva, she rides a bull and carries a trident and a lotus in her two hands.
+In the previous birth, she was the daughter of Daksha, Sati.
 Once Daksha had organized a big Yagna and did not invite Shiva.
 But Sati being obstinate, reached there.
-There upon Daksha insulted him.
-Sati could not tolerate the insult of husband.
+Thereupon Daksha insulted him.
+Sati could not tolerate the insult of the husband.
 So she burnt herself in the fire of Yagna.

-In other birth, she became the daughter of Himalaya in the name of Parvati – Hemavati and got married with Shiva.
+In other birth, she became the daughter of Himalaya in the name of Parvati – Hemavati and got married to Shiva.
 As per Upanishad, she had torn and the egotism of Indra, etc. Devtas.
-Being ashamed they bowed and prayed that, “In fact, thou are Shakti, we all – Brahma, Vishnu and Shiva are capable by getting Shakti from you.”
+Being ashamed they bowed and prayed, “In fact, thou are Shakti, we call – Brahma, Vishnu, and Shiv are capable by getting Shakti from you.”

 Significance of Maa Shailputri